petromir/enterprise-grade-spring-boot-starters/data-conversion-spring-boot-starter/README.md

 # data-conversion-spring-boot-starter

-Various converters for handling common data format - Json, Csv, Pdf, Excel etc.
+Data converters following unified approach when handling commonly used data format - Json, Csv, Pdf, Excel and Xml.
+The actual conversion is performed by battle tested well-known libraries.

 The project uses Java 21